cloudflare/cloudflare-docs/content/learning-paths/workers/concepts/_index.md

 ## Objectives

 - Understand serverless computing.
-- Understand how Workers works.
+- Review how Workers works.
-- Learn about
+- Learn about how Workers interacts with the Cloudflare cache.